• HOME

 Livraria Lello

 The bookshop has become one of Porto’s main attractions, and there’s an entry ticket to visit it.
 Being a bookworm, I was looking forward to visiting Livraria Lello.
 However, I eventually gave up when I saw the endless queue.
 Proof that even seasoned travelers make mistakes.
 Therefore, my advice is, if possible, to avoid weekends.
-Otherwise, if you can only have a weekend break in Porto, get there very early in the morning, at the opening.
+Otherwise, if you can only spend a weekend in Porto, get there early in the morning, at the opening, although you might still find already many people waiting in line.
+There are so many things to do that 48 hours in Porto will pass in a heartbeat and you don’t want to waste time queueing.

 Palácio da Bolsa

-The lavish Arab Hall, inside the Palácio da Bolsa, is enough evidence of the richness of the Portuguese trade in the past.
-Built in the second half of the 19th century, the Stock Exchange Palace is usually one of the spots included in Porto sightseeing itineraries.
+The lavish Arab Hall inside the Palácio da Bolsa is enough evidence of the richness of the Portuguese trade in the past.
+Constructed in the second half of the 19th century, the Stock Exchange Palace is usually one of the spots included in Porto sightseeing itineraries.
 I didn’t visit it, though.
-There’s only that much one can visit when spending 2 days in Porto, and anyone has to choose what they are more keen to see.
+There’s only that much one can visit when spending 2 days in Porto, and anyone has to choose what they are keen to see.

-One of Porto’s most distinctive landmarks, the bridge connects the Ribeira to Vila Nova de Gaia, on the opposite side of the Douro river.
-This is the town where tourists head to taste Port Wine at one of the many cellars.
+One of Porto’s most distinctive landmarks, the bridge connects the Ribeira to Vila Nova de Gaia, on the opposite side of the Douro River.
+Tourists head to this town to taste Port Wine at one of the many cellars.

-Gustave Eiffel, the French engineer who would later become famous for the project of the Eiffel Tower in Paris, presented a project for a single decked bridge in 1879.
-However, as a consequence of the sharp rise in Porto’s population, the project was rejected.
-Eventually, German engineer Théophile Seyrig won the competition for the construction of the Dom Luís bridge, inaugurated in 1886.
+Gustave Eiffel, the French engineer who would later become famous for the Eiffel Tower in Paris, presented a project for a single-decked bridge in 1879.
+However, due to the sharp rise in Porto’s population, the project was rejected.
+Eventually, German engineer Théophile Seyrig won the competition to construct the Dom Luís bridge, inaugurated in 1886.

-To many visitors, one of the top things to do in Porto is tasting Port wine.
-Vinho do Porto, as it’s called in Portuguese, is a fortified wine produced in the Douro region and one of the best known products from Portugal.
+To many visitors, one of the top things to do in Porto is taste Port wine.
+Vinho do Porto, as it’s called in Portuguese, is a fortified wine produced in the Douro region and one of the best-known products from Portugal.
+Furthermore, the Douro region is one of the most popular day trips from Porto, which I strongly recommend should you stay in the city a little longer.

 Right across the river Douro, in Vila Nova de Gaia, there are plenty of wine cellars that you can visit and where you’ll have a tasting session.